William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

-After the war the Chad Valley company bought several other toy firms, but ran into financial trouble in the 1970s, The Harborne factories were closed when the Leicester-based Palitoy bought the firm in 1972.
-In 1988 the chainstore Woolworth's bought the Chad Valley trade mark and actively promoted the brand until its demise, when the brand was taken over by Argos.
+After the war the Chad Valley company bought several other toy firms, but ran into financial trouble in the 1970s, The Harborne factories were closed when Leicester-based Palitoy bought the firm in 1972.
+In 1988 the chainstore Woolworth's bought the Chad Valley trade mark and actively promoted the brand until its demise, when the brand was taken over by Argos now owned by Sainsburys.

 For 19th-century Ordnance Survey maps of Birmingham go to British History Online.